 The lease agreement for the office premises in Melbourne includes a make good clause to return the leased premises to its original condition at the conclusion of the lease period.
 It is considered that this make good arrangement is likely to be exercised and the amount can be reliably determined.
 In determining the fair value of the provision, assumptions and estimates are made in relation to discount rates, the expected cost to refurbish the leased space and the expected timing of those costs.
-The lease for office premises in Canberra does not have a requirement for make good.
 The provision is reviewed annually.